MA-SAPO: Multi-Agent Reasoning for Score-Aware Prompt Optimization: Case study

-\subsection{Case Study}
+\section{Case study}

-To further illustrate the effectiveness and practical utility of \textbf{MA-SAPO}, we present a case study drawn from the HelpSteer2 validation dataset.\footnote{Additional case studies demonstrating diverse application scenarios are available in our code repository.} This example highlights \textbf{MA-SAPO}’s strengths in collaborative reasoning, context-aware prompt refinement, and robust adaptation across diverse input types, thereby providing concrete evidence of the framework’s ability to enhance prompt optimization in complex reasoning scenarios.
+To further illustrate the effectiveness and practical utility of \textbf{MA-SAPO}, we present three case studies drawn from the HelpSteer2 validation dataset.\footnote{Additional case studies demonstrating diverse application scenarios are available in our code repository.} Rather than merely reiterating the optimization pipeline, these examples highlight \textbf{MA-SAPO}'s versatile problem-solving capabilities across different types of prompt deficiencies: (1) structuring broadly scoped queries, (2) contextualizing highly open-ended requests, and (3) disambiguating subjective terminology.
+Across all scenarios, the core multi-agent pipeline remains consistent: specialized agents (e.g., the Analyzer and Refiner) collaboratively evaluate retrieved exemplars to dynamically synthesize a targeted optimization strategy.
+By examining these distinct scenarios, we provide concrete evidence of the framework’s ability to guide language models toward more coherent, interpretable, and intent-aligned responses.

-The case shown in Figure~\ref{fig:case1} demonstrates the end-to-end prompt optimization process.
-It begins with an initial input prompt, “What are 10 primary ways ChatGPT will change 4th–12th grade education in the United States?”, alongside the corresponding model response and evaluation scores. \textbf{MA-SAPO} then dynamically retrieves three semantically and thematically relevant exemplars from the training corpus (e.g., “applying ChatGPT in language learning and teaching”).
-These retrieved assets introduce diverse educational contexts and prompt formulations, implicitly guiding refinements such as narrowing task scope and aligning conceptual goals with actionable applications.

-The Analyzer Agent identifies weaknesses in the original prompt notably, vague task specification and overly broad phrasing-both of which risk eliciting generic responses.
-Building on this analysis, the Refiner Agent reformulates the prompt to preserve its educational intent while incorporating a more actionable subtask, such as exploring business opportunities tied to ChatGPT-based assessment practices.
-The optimized prompt exhibits clearer structure, explicit segmentation, and richer contextual depth.
-When regenerated with the refined prompt, the model produces a response that is more coherent, pedagogically grounded, and practically insightful.

-Overall, this case underscores how \textbf{MA-SAPO} integrates multi-agent reasoning and retrieved exemplars to achieve superior prompt optimization, outperforming conventional single-agent or static fine-tuning approaches in terms of coherence, interpretability, and alignment with user intent.